NicoSouleles/Burst-Fit-V2/README.md

 $$x_{ij} = f\left(t_i - t_0 - T\left\lfloor \frac j 4 \right \rfloor- \phi(j)\right)$$

 as the $ij^{\text{th}}$ regressor.
-The OSL estimator is then obtained using the `statsmodels.api.OLS` class from the `statsmodels` module.
+The OLS estimator is then obtained using the `statsmodels.api.OLS` class from the `statsmodels` module.
 Results are saved internally in the program using the output object by calling the `.fit()` method on this class, and that is what is saved in the pickle file when the flag is set from the command line.
 See the documentation of the `statsmodels` module for more details.

 ### Determining Fit Quality